Birdie (novel)

 Birdie is the 2015 debut novel of Indigenous Canadian author Tracey Lindberg.
-It was first published in hardback on May 26, 2015 by HarperCollins Publishers.
+It was first published in hardback on May 26, 2015, by HarperCollins Publishers.
 Upon its release it was named a CBC Canada Reads Finalist, OLA Evergreen Award and a KOBO Emerging Writer Prize.
 The book is known for its inclusion of Cree Law and its commentary on Canadian Colonialism.

 Plot summary

-Birdie follows the journey of titular character Birdie, on her way to Gibsons, British Columbia from her home in northern Alberta.
-Birdie has ventured to Gibsons in order to find Pat John (Jesse from the Beachcombers) who she views as representative of a healthy Indigenous man.
+Birdie follows the journey of the titular character Birdie, on her way to Gibsons, British Columbia from her home in northern Alberta.
+Birdie has ventured to Gibsons to find Pat John (Jesse from the Beachcombers) who she views as representative of a healthy Indigenous man.
 Birdie's journey to Gibsons served as the impetus for the spiritual journey that Birdie goes on, which exists outside of linear time.